wescast27/Wesley-Castillo/Portfolio/Optimization Example/README.md

 ## Comparing the outcome of a Simple Optimization done with and without GAI Tools (ChatGPT 4.0)

-This assignment is comprised of <b>three major questions that can all be found in the Optimization Example folder<b>.
+This assignment is comprised of <u>three major questions that can all be found in the Optimization Example folder<u/>.
 The purpose is to measure the prowess of ai tools in generating code and solving a simple optimization problem.

 ## The Prompt